bryanjsample/text-from-html-link/README.md

 ### 4. Run `mainScript.py`

+1. You will be prompted to enter your message.
+2. Enter your message, hitting enter each time you want to insert a line break.
+    - To represent a first name, type `FIRSTNAME`
+    - To represent a last name, type `LASTNAME`
+3. After hitting enter, you will be asked if the message segment looks correct.
+   1. If no, you will re-write that line.
+   2. If yes, continue.
+4. You will be asked if you are finished with your message.
+   1. If no, you will continue writing the next line of your message.
+   2. If yes, continue.
+5. You will be asked once again if your message looks correct.
+   1. If no, repeat steps 1-4.
+   2. If yes, program will proceed.

+>The program will check to see if **FIRSTNAME** or **LASTNAME** is present in your message.
+>If one or both is missing, you will be prompted to ensure that it was intentional.
+>- If no, repeat steps 1-5.
+>- If yes, program will proceed.

 ### 5. Obtain HTML file
 - Navigate to your source folder inside of your file explorer
 - A new folder named `year-month-day_X` will be present
   - `X` = number of folder being made (will automatically increase)
+- Inside of new folder, you will find your CSV file, and also **an HTML file named *`text_list.html`***

 ### 6. Email / transfer HTML file
 - You can email the html file to yourself in order to access on your phone